40 days on since 370 gone: How security agencies have foiled Pak ploys

 New Delhi, Sep 16: There has been unprovoked aggression by Pakistan.
 Terrorists have been issuing warnings galore and intelligence agencies have been warning about heightened terrorist activity in Jammu and Kashmir.

 It has been 40 days since the abrogation of Article 370 and the security agencies have been kept busy after restrictions were imposed.
-There is around 28,000 additional personnel of the central paramilitary forces in Jammu and Kashmir.
+There is around 28,000 additional personnel of the central paramilitary forces in J&K.

 The challenge each day is to ensure that nothing untoward takes place and peace is maintained.
-However, the bigger challenge for both the security forces and authorities is to ensure that normalcy and peace returns so that the restrictions can be completely lifted.
+However, the bigger challenge for both the security forces and authorities is to ensure that normalcy and peace return so that the restrictions can be completely lifted.

 All landlines restored, schools, hospitals functioning in J&K: MHA